qian2z/auto-grader-public/README.md

 - **Loading Indicator:** Enhancing user experience, the application includes loading indicators to display the status of document uploads and results generation.
 - **Error Handling:** Comprehensive error handling ensures that users are informed of any issues during the essay submission process.
 Well-designed and described error pages provide clarity and guidance.
 - **Secure API Key Handling:** Created server-side API endpoints in the application that act as a proxy to the external APIs.
+- **Google Cloud SQL Database Hosting:** Leveraging the power of Google Cloud SQL, our application now benefits from reliable and scalable database hosting, ensuring efficient data management and accessibility.
+- **Stripe Payment Gateway Integration:** Users can now conveniently top up their credits using Stripe, ensuring secure and seamless transactions.

 ## Technologies Used
 - Radix UI, Chakra UI, Tailwind CSS